Rules and Requirements for

 - Two Honorable Mentions - $ 500 Each

 - Registered undergraduate full-time Juniors or Seniors at accredited four-year colleges or universities in the United States during the Fall 2019 Semester.

 Suggested Essay Topics:

-- Please note: This topic is only a suggestion.
-Students may write about any topic they wish, as long as it explores the theme of ethics.
+Please note: *This topic is only a suggestion.
+Students may write about any topic they wish, provided it explores an ethical problem, question, issue, or concern.

 What the Readers Look for: